 Top TEN #10 – Be the Challenger

 If you’ve not read The Challenger Sale by Dixon and Adamson, I highly recommend it.
 Not since Neil Rackham’s SPIN Selling have I come across a better sales book.
-Given that its origins are from the previous financial crisis, it’s more relevant today than in 2011 when published.
+Given that its origins are from the previous financial crisis, it’s more relevant today than when it was published in 2011.

 Here are the reasons why I like it:

-- Science: Like SPIN, the principles outlined in The Challenger Sale are based on surveys of hundreds of frontline sales managers.
+- Science: The principles outlined in The Challenger Sale are based on surveys of hundreds of frontline sales managers.
 In the book’s foreword, written by Rackham, he writes: “The logic… leads to the inescapable conclusion that this is very different thinking, and it works.”
 He sees the Challenger approach as the fourth breakthrough in sales.
-Considering that the second breakthrough was ninety-five years ago, this is significant.
+Considering that the second breakthrough was ninety-five years ago this is significant.

 - Control: The Challenger approach puts sales teams in the driver’s seat.
 BUT, before we can get there, it compels us to know more about the prospect than they know about themselves.
 A deep dive into our market, customer data, and customer experiences, is the prerequisite to gaining this control.

-- Method: It’s not about what we’re selling but how we’re selling.
-The Challenger approach is solution selling, but in a different way: a combination of what the authors call commercial teaching and constructive tension.
+- Method: The Challenger approach is not about what we’re selling but how we’re selling.
+It’s solution selling but in a different way: a combination of what the authors call commercial teaching and constructive tension.

 - Insights: Which of the following sales types do you think is the LEAST effective?
 Read on for the answer but write it down first!
 1. Hard Worker; 2.
 Challenger; 3.
 Relationship Builder; 4.
 Lone Wolf; or 5.
 Reactive Problem Solver.